 The vocals are excellent as well.
 All three of the guitarists/vocalists give us guttural, slow-paced growls that are partially comprehensible.
 These growls fit like a glove with the music that is offered here.

 Now our attention turns to George Kollias, Nile's very talented drummer.
 This Greek drummer seriously knows how to play.
-His blast-beats are fast, solid, and precise; his double-bass footwork is so fast it makes you dizzy; his fills are creative and varied.
+His blast-beats are very fast and very precise; his double-bass footwork is so fast it makes you dizzy; his fills are creative and varied.
 Kollias's drumming really adds a lot of power to this album, propelling the music along with a whirlwind of various blast-beats and some slower rhythms.

 One interesting aspect of this album, along with Nile's other albums, is the utilization of various Middle Eastern instruments.
 The inclusion of these instruments at specific places throughout the album adds a sense of sophistication that allows Annihilation Of The Wicked to be more intriguing than the average death metal album.

-The end result of all this is one hell of a death metal album, one that has a profound sense of atmosphere and vibe, while remaining unrelentingly brutal.
-Even when compared to the heaviest death metal around, Annihilation Of The Wicked packs a fierce punch.
+The end result of all this is one hell of a death metal album, one that offers brutal-as-fuck death metal with a totally unique style.
+Even when compared to the fastest and most brutal death metal around, Annihilation Of The Wicked packs a fierce punch.
 I would say that this album is required listening for any death metal fan.